|Dr. Oliver Mtukudzi (Tuku)|

-Though generally considered to be Afro-Jazz, Mtukudzi's style of music is a fusion of a Zimbabwean music style called jiti, the traditional drumming patterns of his clan called katekwe, marimba, and South African mbaqanga as well as modern genres such as afro-pop.
-The introduction of keyboard to his music in the early 80s is said to have been influenced by West Nkosi, a well known South African producer who produced for Tuku in his early career.
+Though generally considered to be Afro-Jazz, Mtukudzi's style of music was a fusion of a Zimbabwean music style called Jiti, the traditional drumming patterns of his clan called Katekwe, marimba, and South African mbaqanga as well as modern genres such as Afro-pop.
+The introduction of a keyboard to his music in the early 80s is said to have been influenced by West Nkosi, a well known South African producer who produced for Tuku in his early career.

-Mtukudzi himself has labelled his music "Tuku Music".
+Mtukudzi himself labeled his music "Tuku Music".
 He says however that “My fans were the first to describe my music as Tuku Music but it was only around the mid-1990s that I began to develop it as a brand name.”

 - 1978 Ndipeiwo Zano (re-released 2000)

 - 1981 Shanje